EGI-Federation/documentation/content/en/internal/configuration-database/_index.md

 The configuration database also provides different rules and grouping mechanisms for filtering and managing the information associated to resources.
-This can include entities such as operations and resource centres, service endpoints and their downtimes, contact information and roles of staff responsible for operations at different levels.
+This can include entities such as operations and resource centers, service endpoints and their downtimes, contact information and roles of staff responsible for operations at different levels.